 In November 2010, Motorola filed an action against Microsoft in the ITC alleging infringement of five Motorola patents by Xbox consoles and accessories and seeking an exclusion order to prohibit importation of the allegedly infringing Xbox products into the U.S. In April 2012, the ALJ found that Xbox products infringe four of the five patents asserted by Motorola.
-The ALJ subsequently recommended that the ITC issue a limited exclusion order and a cease and desist order.
+The ALJ recommended that the ITC issue a limited exclusion order and a cease and desist order.
 Both Microsoft and Motorola sought ITC review of the ALJ's findings.
 In June 2012, Microsoft filed a motion to terminate the investigation as to certain patents based on facts arising as the result of Google's acquisition of Motorola.
+The

-The ITC determined that it would review the ALJ's initial determination in its entirety and remanded the matter to the ALJ (1) to apply certain ITC case precedent, (2) to rule on Microsoft's June 2012 motion to terminate, and (3) set a new target date for completion of the investigation.
-The ALJ has set a hearing for December 2012 and a new target date for a final ITC ruling in July 2013.
+ITC determined that it would review the ALJ's initial determination in its entirety and remanded the matter to the ALJ (1) to apply certain ITC case precedent, (2) to rule on Microsoft's June 2012 motion to terminate, and (3) set a new target date for completion of the investigation.
+The ALJ held a hearing in December 2012 and has set a target date for a final ITC ruling in July 2013.
+At Motorola's request, the ITC has terminated its investigation as to two patents, and in January 2013 Motorola requested that the investigation be terminated as to two additional Motorola patents.
+If granted, only one Motorola patent will be at issue before the ITC.
 If the ITC issues an exclusion order or cease and desist order, it will be subject to Presidential review for up to 60 days, during which Microsoft may be able to import Xbox products subject to posting a bond.
 If an order is issued and survives Presidential review, Microsoft may be able to mitigate the order's impact by altering Xbox products to avoid Motorola's infringement claims.